-In the world of combat sports, including mixed martial arts (MMA), boxing, kickboxing and wrestling, one of the most common performance enhancers fighters take is testosterone.
-Considering it’s typically banned for these athletes and can result in the fighter being suspended for months or years, it stands to reason that it provides results commensurate with that level of risk.
+In the world of combat sports, one of the most common performance enhancers fighters take is testosterone.
+It is a banned substance that athletes take to increase performance.
+If caught, one can face suspensions lasting from months, years, to even a lifetime.
 Here’s a closer look at how this natural steroid works.

 What is Testosterone And What Does It Do

 Males and females both have their own primary sex hormones that are responsible for their unique characteristics.
-For women, this is estrogen, and for men, this is testosterone, although each sex also has smaller amounts of the other primary sex hormone.
-Testosterone helps men develop their reproductive systems, produce sperm, grow hair, deepen their voice and develop muscle mass.
+These hormones are Testosterone and Estrogen.
+Testosterone helps men develop their reproductive systems, produce sperm, grow hair, deepen their voice, and develop muscle mass.
 It also plays a role in aggressive behavior.
 Men who have higher levels are more prone to acting aggressively and engaging in risky behaviors.

 Due to its role in helping people build muscle mass, it’s a steroid hormone, in effect.
-With this natural steroid pumping through a man’s body, he can work out harder than he did before, recover more quickly, and develop a physique with more muscle and less fat.
+With this hormone, an athlete can work out harder than he did before, recover more quickly, and develop a physique with more muscle and less fat.
 The results a man gets will depend on how hard he works.
-Fighters, bodybuilders and other athletes work out at high intensity levels and for several hours per day to maximize the benefits of their improved recovery.
+Professional athletes work out at high-intensity levels and for several hours per day to maximize the benefits of their improved recovery.

 This hormone is what spurs the transition of a boy into a man during puberty.
 During this time, the boy’s levels of it will be very high, resulting in the developments listed above.

-When a man takes this steroid hormone for performance enhancement, they typically inject it into their body.
-Although there are also creams available that the user can rub on themselves, injection is known to be the most effective way to take the substance and will provide far more significant effects.
+When an athlete takes this steroid hormone for performance enhancement, they typically inject it into their body.
+The most effective way to take this hormone is through an injection.

 Why Fighters Take Testosterone

 Fighters obviously aren’t taking this steroid hormone because they want more hair on their bodies or to deepen their voice.
-They’re taking it improve their bodies and so that they can work out longer, harder and more often.
+They’re taking it to improve their bodies and so that they can work out longer, harder, and more often.

-While high levels of this hormone are correlated with aggression, and that aggression can be useful for a fighter, this isn’t the reason fighters take it.
+Fighters don’t take this hormone to get higher levels of aggression.
 If a fighter isn’t already aggressive enough in their sport of choice, then performance enhancers alone likely won’t change that.

 The Illegality of Testosterone in Combat Sports

 For many years, the UFC allowed testosterone replacement therapy (TRT).
-TRT is intended to help men with low levels of the hormone get those levels back in the normal range.
+TRT is intended to help athletes get their testosterone back in the normal range.

-This may have seemed good in theory, but TRT ended up being controversial among fans and fighters.
+TRT ended up being controversial among fans and fighters even though it may have seemed good in theory.
 It was seen as a way for fighters to game the system and get their levels up to the very limits of the allowable range.
-Vitor Belfort, who had already failed a steroid test in the past, was one of the fighters who used TRT for years to the disdain of many opponents.
-Dan Henderson was another.
+TRT ended up being controversial among fans and fighters even though it may have seemed good in theory.

 The UFC eventually did away with TRT.
-The fighters who were using it had to stop and fight without it.
-It also began working with the United States Anti-Doping Agency (USADA), which has a long list of prohibited performance enhancers and tests athletes at random.
-This has led to quite a few UFC fighters getting caught and punished.
+Fighters on.
+TRT had to stop and fight without it.
+It also began working with the United States Anti-Doping Agency (USADA).
+USADA has a long list of prohibited performance enhancers and tests athletes at random.
+These random tests have gotten a few UFC fighters in a lot of trouble.

-Despite its illegality, fighters (as well as athletes in other sports) keep looking for ways to take testosterone without getting caught.
+This hormone will keep finding its way into a fighter’s bloodstream despite its illegal status.
 It becomes a constant cat and mouse game between the fighters who cheat and the organizations that drug test them.
-There is no official count on how many fighters cheat this way, but the number is thought to be very high, considering the pressure they face to perform at their absolute best.
+There is no official count on how many fighters cheat this way.
+It would not be a surprise if the number is quite high.
+This is considering the pressure they face to perform at their absolute best.